-Perched above the Mississippi River, the West Coon Rapids Dam Visitor Center offers an exceptional array of exhibits and material interpreting the River habitat.
-A highlight of the Visitor Center is the large aquaria containing river fish, turtles and other local reptiles and amphibians.
-Come nose to nose with a longnosed gar, see if you can spot the eel, and discover what the largest minnow is.
-Find out more about the river using interactive media that explores topics such as river biology, freshwater mussels, and osprey.
+Perched above the Mississippi River, the West Coon Rapids Dam Visitor Center offers an exceptional array of exhibits and material interpreting the river habitat.
+A highlight of the visitor center is the large aquaria containing river fish, turtles and other local reptiles and amphibians.
+Come nose to nose with a longnose gar, see if you can spot the eel, and discover what the largest minnow is.
+Find out more about the river using interactive media that explore topics such as river biology, freshwater mussels, and osprey.

 We rely on the support of volunteers to maintain the high quality programs and operations at our nature centers.
 If you're interested in becoming an important part of our team of volunteers, please contact us.